 Healthcare is often a hot-button issue in nearly every country in the world.
 Not so much in Andorra.
-In fact, the principality boasts a world-class healthcare system with nearly 4 physicians for every 1000 residents.
-Those who call Andorra home can enjoy top-level services locally or by visiting neighbouring systems in France and Spain.
+In fact, the principality boasts a world-class healthcare system with nearly four physicians for every 1000 residents.
+Those who call Andorra home can enjoy top-level services locally or by visiting neighboring systems in France and Spain.

-Much like respected countries such as Switzerland and Norway, Andorra boasts a very progressive healthcare system.
+Similar to respected countries like Switzerland and Norway, Andorra boasts a very progressive healthcare system.
 In fact, according to a 2017 Lancet publication, Andorra ranked higher in quality and access than these health-conscious nations.
 The Lancet also notes that Andorra is one of the top 5 healthiest countries in the world.

 So what makes Andorra’s healthcare so great?
 Known as CASS (Caixa Andorrana de Seguretat Social), the system covers the bulk of every individual’s healthcare costs.
 Additionally, should you find yourself in nearby France, Spain, or Portugal with an unexpected medical cost, these are typically also covered.
 All you have to do is notify CASS of your travels.

 - 100% coverage for the cost of giving birth

 - 75% for medical and dental appointments

 Aside from the basic necessities, having a community that’s welcoming and lively makes transitioning to a new home a lot easier.
 Andorra is a vibrant place to both live and work.
 A large number of expats and immigrants from the neighbouring European countries makes the principality a rather multi-cultural place to be.
 The capital, Andorra la Vella, is a testament to Andorra’s broad diversity.

 Festa Majors tend to bring multi-day parties to nearly every village in the country.
 For a small country, it seems as if there is always some kind of community event or gathering to attend.